ArnauQuintana/Balance_with_BLDC/README.md

 # Balance with BLDC
 This project was developed in 2022 in a lecture from my BSc.
-The objective was to design a balance (physical structure), design and test the BLDC controller (SW and HW) and implement a central control in TI-RTOS.
+The objective was to design a balance which, with 2 BLDC motors, could find the desired angle.

 The next image shows the block diagram of the system:
 ![image](https://github.com/user-attachments/assets/9ebaade4-612b-4dfe-baa9-0b50d49b84cc)